wartman/zjs/readme.md

 If you don't like chaining, you can also define modules via a factory callback.
 You can define modules using several different "flavors" depending on the number of arguments you pass to the `z` constructor and the `factory` callback.
-These are all purely asthetic, and function the same internally.
+These are all purely aesthetic, and function the same internally.
 Here are examples of each:

 ```JavaScript
 // The 'no-dependencies' flavor, where no args are passed